 Source: Garver (2016) Page 39

 After the death of Stalin on March 5, 1953, the relationship between the SU and the PRC improves.
 The new SU leaders improve the status of the PRC above all other People’s Democratic Republics.
 On March 9, 1953, Zhou Enlai is chosen from the mass of foreign political leaders to stand alongside the members of the Soviet Party Presidium.
-The new leaders are eager to please the Chinese leaders. " As far as the Russians were concerned it was because with the departure of Stalin his successors needed very much stronger, political, support from their Chinese comrades for the purpose, of maintaining the leadership in the communist world.
-In the first place, Mao, Zedong was now senior to them in terms of years and revolutionary- experience.
-And in many respects, the Chinese Communist Party was, one of the most powerful parties with about 10 million- members."
+The new leaders are keen to gain the favor of the Chinese leaders.
+From the Russian perspective, this eagerness stemmed from the departure of Stalin, as his successors required stronger political support from their Chinese comrades to uphold leadership in the communist world.
+Firstly, Mao Zedong held seniority over them in terms of age and revolutionary experience.
+Moreover, the CCP wielded considerable power, boasting approximately 10 million members.

 See for a short history of Xinjiang Article 2.